dukomoran/ceres-solver/README.md

 # Ceres Solver with VarPro
-This repository contains a patch for the [Ceres Solver](http://ceres-solver.org/) that correctly implements the variable projection (VarPro) method using Ruhe and Wedin algorithm 2.
+This repository contains a patch for the [Ceres Solver](http://ceres-solver.org/) that implements the variable projection (VarPro) method using Ruhe and Wedin algorithm 2.
 The code is provided without any warranty.
 If using this patch, please cite our work as shown below.
 ```
 @inproceedings{hong17,
     author = {J. H. Hong and C. Zach and A. Fitzgibbon},